 The revolution is happening now as financial services applications migrate from the thick desktop to the web desktop, bringing major benefits for users.
 Finsemble’s workspace management capabilities, OpenFin’s innovative architecture and the Adaptable Blotter’s fast, powerful, feature-rich grid are leading the charge, and will make sure that everyone makes it successfully into the future.

-Learn more about the many features and capabilities by downloading the Finsemble White Paper.
+Learn more about the many features and capabilities by downloading the Finsemble White Paper or sign-up for our introduction to Finsemble with our CEO, Dan Schleifer.